 11. Take online surveys or try out Swagbucks.

 You won't quickly earn $100 through online surveys, but each time you take a survey you can earn a dollar or two.
-The only site that I've consistently heard excellent reviews about is Pinecone Research ~ and don't forget to take advantage of ways to earn for free on Swagbucks too!
+Take advantage of ways to earn for free on Swagbucks too!

 12. Mystery shopping.